Mardi Gras Celebrations Outside of New Orleans

 San Francisco’s Carnaval

 In terms of local color and flavor, San Francisco rivals New Orleans.
-That’s why it’s no surprise that San Fran has its own stellar Mardi Gras celebration each year.
+That’s why it’s no surprise that San Francisco has its own stellar Mardi Gras celebration each year.
 The Golden City’s version of Carnaval takes place in the heart of San Francisco’s Mission District, teeming with pageantry and personality.
 Whereas NOLA’s version of Mardi Gras is held on the traditional date of the day before Ash Wednesday, San Fran’s rendition of the celebration is held in the spring as a celebration of new life.
 (This year, San Franciso’s Carnaval festival and parade will be held on May 24-25, 2014, during Memorial Day weekend.)
 Dancing, jazz bands, and the crowning of a Carnaval King and Queen are just a few of the festivities that make Carnaval a San Francisco attraction that should not be missed!

 Mardi Gras in the City of Brotherly Love